swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 `<Request>` \[Optional\]

 > A base64 encoded signed `<dss:SignRequest>` element that contains
 > the request related to this sign response.
-This element MUST be
+This element MAY be
 > present if signing was successful.

 `<SignerAssertionInfo>` \[Optional\]